 Trigger Point Dry Needling in Union, MO | Axes Physical Therapy

-Many of our patients come to us after months or even years of pain and mobility issues that just won’t go away, even after extensive treatment.
-At Axes, our licensed and knowledgeable physical and occupational in Union, MO work with you as a team to develop a tailored treatment plan with a proven track record of success.
-We’ve pledged our practice to getting the best results for our clients and getting you back to the activities you love most, whether that backward kicks on a soccer field, dominating your local pickleball league, or just being able to go about your day without feeling any pain.
-Get in touch with a knowledgeable Union, MO physical therapist online or call the location nearest you.
+Many of our patients come to us as their last resort because, after all sorts of medication and other treatments, they still just can’t find relief.
+At Axes, our qualified and experienced physical and occupational in Union, MO act as part of your team to design a customized treatment plan with a proven track record of success.
+We’ve pledged our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that running a fast break, dominating your local pickleball league, or bending down and picking up your grandkids without feeling any pain.
+Contact a professional Union, MO physical therapist online or call the location nearest you.